 1. Before Restoration Begins

-When it comes to the restoration of ironmongery the journey begins with identifying the age of the piece, ascertaining what exact metal the piece is made from, and determining whether or not a piece is actually an original.
+When it comes to ironmongery restoration, the journey begins with identifying the age of the piece, ascertaining what exact metal the piece is made from, and determining whether or not a piece is actually original.

-All of these considerations need to be taken into account in order to determine which restoration services are required.
-For instance, you may simply require our repairs and re-working service, or you may need full refurbishment and refinish of a piece.
+All of these considerations need to be taken into account to determine which restoration services are required.
+For instance, you may require our repairs and re-working service, or you may need full refurbishment and refinishing of a piece.
 To distinguish which services you need, a site visit can be arranged with a Strada adviser.
 Strada’s advisers will produce a full report on all items in the property so that you’ll know exactly which services you will need.